 Enter any dollar limits agreed upon.

-PROFESSIONAL LIABILITY INSURANCE To the extent Constructor is required to procure design services in accordance with section 3.17, Constructor shall require its design professional to obtain professional liability insurance for claims arising from the negligent performance of design services under this Agreement, with a company reasonably satisfactory to Owner, including coverage for all professional liability caused by any consultants to Constructor’s design professional, written for not less than dollars ($) per claim and in the aggregate with the deductible not to exceed dollars ($).
-Constructor’s design professional shall pay the deductible.

 SUSPENSION, NOTICE TO CURE, AND TERMINATION

 SUSPENSION BY OWNER FOR CONVENIENCE

 OWNER SUSPENSION Should Owner order Constructor in writing to suspend, delay, or interrupt the performance of the Work for the convenience of Owner and not due to any act or omission of Constructor or any person or entity for whose acts or omissions Constructor may be liable, then Constructor shall immediately suspend, delay, or interrupt that portion of the Work for the time period ordered by Owner.
 The Contract Price and the Contract Time shall be equitably adjusted by Change Order for the cost and delay resulting from any such suspension.